Dolichovespula maculata: Worker-queen conflict

 D. maculata is characterized by low paternity, worker reproduction, and queen-worker conflict.
 Divergent genetic interests between workers and their queen cause intranest struggle for control, which disrupts social organization.
 Because of haplodiploidy, workers are unable to mate, but their unfertilized eggs become males.
 Workers and their queens are most related to their own sons.
 Natural selection then favors those workers that produce their own sons rather than rearing the queen's brood.
 In a sampling of seven D. maculata nests, 20.9% of males were produced by workers.
 The percentage of males that were workers' sons did not correlate with the time during which nests were collected or colony size.
 Because worker relatedness is so high in D. maculata, workers are more related to other workers' sons than to the queen's own sons, so worker policing of egg production does not occur.
 An explanation for the queen's near monopoly on male production is that worker production is costly, so reduces total colony reproduction.
 The cost toward worker production acts as a selective pressure on the workers, so they are more likely to exercise reproductive restraint.

 Workers in reproductive nests may kill their queen so they can reproduce.
 When researchers examined a collection of 19 D. maculata nests during the reproductive phase of their life cycle, they found that 14 nests did not have a queen.
-Matricide might occur after a sufficient workers have been raised and queen-destined eggs have been laid.
+Matricide might occur after sufficient workers have been raised and queen-destined eggs have been laid.
 However, matricide has not been directly observed and other causes of death are possible.

 Diet

 Diet in D. maculata varies depending on an individual's life cycle stage and geographic location.
-Adult yellowjackets, like true hornets, are predatory, and prey upon several insect types.
+Adult yellowjackets are predatory, and prey upon several insect types.
 They have been observed consuming meat, spiders, fruit, and insects.
 Adults also drink flower nectar, which they feed to their larvae.